core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Cross-group Message Injection {#ssec-cross-group-injection}

-A same endpoint is allowed to and would likely use the same public/private key pair in multiple OSCORE groups, possibly administered by different Group Managers.
+A same endpoint is allowed to and would likely use the same pair (private key, authentication credential) in multiple OSCORE groups, possibly administered by different Group Managers.

 When a sender endpoint sends a message protected in pairwise mode to a recipient endpoint in an OSCORE group, a malicious group member may attempt to inject the message to a different OSCORE group also including the same endpoints (see {{ssec-cross-group-injection-attack}}).